Omer811/keyboard_wrapped/README.md

 ## Netlify builds

-Netlify runs the command defined in `netlify.toml`, which copies `config/app.json` into `ui/config/app.json` before publishing the `ui/` folder.
-That lets the deployed UI fetch `./config/app.json` without falling back to `../config/app.json`, so you no longer get a 404.
-During local development you can still use `./run_gpt_ui.sh --netlify` (or omit `--netlify`) to keep the config copy and dev server in sync.
+Netlify runs the command defined in `netlify.toml`, which copies `config/app.json` and the entire `data/` folder into `ui/` before publishing.
+The UI now tries `./config/app.json`/`./data/...` first and falls back to `../config`/`../data` so the 404 vanishes while local runs still work.
+During local development you can still use `./run_gpt_ui.sh --netlify` (or omit `--netlify`) to keep the config/data copy and dev server in sync, and the new status line at the top will tell you which asset path loaded or why it failed.